russell-archer/StoreHelper/Documentation/guide.md

 ## Should I use StoreKit1 or StoreKit2?
 Working with in-app purchases using `StoreKit2` is a ***vastly*** superior experience over using `StoreKit1` and you should choose to use it if possible.
-However, `StoreKit2` requires that your app targets **iOS 15/macOS 12** or higher.
+However, `StoreKit2` requires that your app targets **iOS 15/macOS 12**.
 If you need to support iOS 14 and lower you'll need to continue using `StoreKit1`.

 Apple provides [documentation](https://developer.apple.com/documentation/storekit/choosing_a_storekit_api_for_in-app_purchase) to help you decide which version of StoreKit is right for your app.